coderefinery/train-the-trainer/content/sound.md

 ## Recommendations

 - Procure some reasonable headset.
-- A low-priced gaming-type headset is a good option
+- Low/medium-priced gaming-type headsets have worked well for us.
-  - (It won't be Bluetooth because gaming needs low latency.)
+  - (gaming headsets usually aren't Bluetooth, because gaming needs low latency.)
-- Show this to your supervisors to get it called work equipment.
+- Show this page to your workplace (if you have one) and call a good headset work equipment.